Routine use cases

 Full context before the next step

 This note explains the routine choice without pretending to prove an outcome.
-"How to keep a face yoga session realistic during jaw-focused breaks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Realistic session: jaw focused breaks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to keep a face yoga session realistic during jaw-focused breaks", the advice works better when it names the tradeoff.
-In a missed-session streak where the next action should be easier, not harsher, "How to keep a face yoga session realistic during jaw-focused breaks" is usually a practical decision rather than a promise hunt.
+For "Realistic session: jaw focused breaks", the advice works better when it names the tradeoff.
+In a missed-session streak where the next action should be easier, not harsher, "Realistic session: jaw focused breaks" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether a comparison is fair enough to trust, so the first move should be observable: treat reminders as support rather than a score.
-If that choice makes the next session easier to repeat for "How to keep a face yoga session realistic during jaw-focused breaks", the article.
+If that choice makes the next session easier to repeat for "Realistic session: jaw focused breaks", the article has done its job.
+If "Realistic session: jaw focused breaks" only creates more searching, pause before adding another.

 Section 2